deathwish/libnss_tld_mapper/README.md

 Several environment variables may be used to influence the behavior of libnss_tld_mapper:

+## TLD_MAPPER_TLD ##

-* TLD_MAPPER_TLD: The TLD that the mapper should use, defaults to '.dev'.
+The TLD that the mapper should use, defaults to '.dev'.

+## TLD_MAPPER_SERVICES ##

-* TLD_MAPPER_SERVICES: The hosts service line that libnss_tld_mapper should use when inserting itself as a DNS resolver service.
+The hosts service line that libnss_tld_mapper should use when inserting itself as a DNS resolver service.
 As the NSS API provides no mechanism for reading the current resolver service configuration, this is set to 'files dns' by default.
 If this environment variable is set, its contents will be appended to rather then the default.
 For example, running

     $ export TLD_MAPPER_SERVICES `sed -n 's/^hosts: *\(.*\)$/\1/p' /etc/nsswitch.conf`

 would cause subsequent usages of the library to use the systems resolver configuration.